opensearch-project/project-website/README.md

 ### Writing a blog

-The blog process is as follows:
+The blog post review process is as follows:

-1. [Submit a GitHub issue for the blog](https://github.com/opensearch-project/project-website/issues/new?template=blog_post.yml) so the blog can be added to the publishing schedule.
+1. [Submit a GitHub issue for the blog post](https://github.com/opensearch-project/project-website/issues/new?template=blog_post.yml) so that it can be added to the publishing schedule.
-1. Create a PR with the blog contents.
-See the [BLOG_GUIDE](BLOG_GUIDE.md) to learn about formatting the blog contents and adding authors.
+1. Create a PR containing the blog post content.
+See the [BLOG_GUIDE](BLOG_GUIDE.md) to learn how to format a blog post and add authors.
 1. (Optional) Have one of your peers conduct a technical review.
 1. A technical writer performs a doc review.
 1. The editor performs an editorial review.